ShubJas/JOSAA-2024-Documentation-Implementation/README.md

 - **Code**: All source code is located in the `codes` directory.
 This directory contains subfolders for each round, holding the relevant Jupyter notebooks.

 - **Data**: The data for the year 2024, organized round-wise, is stored in the `JoSAA_CSAB_2024` directory.
 Ensure to reference this directory when setting source paths in the notebooks.
+For undestand schema refer [DATA-SCHEMA](https://github.com/ShubJas/JOSAA-2024-Implementation/blob/main/Data_Table_Schema.md).

 ## General Setup